Pranjal-3d/Real_FakeModal/README.md

-# Spot the Fake Photo — SalesCode AI Take-Home
+# Spot the Fake Photo

 Given **one image**, decide if it is a **real photo** or a **photo of a screen** (phone/laptop/printout recapture).